DanieBeets/TaskManagementApp/Backend/README.md

 The task management app backend API

 # Running Database Migrations From VS2022
 Ensure that you have a reference to 'Microsoft.EntityFrameworkCore.Tools'.
-Then from package manager console run:

 ```
-Add-Migration <MigrationName>
+Add-Migration -Context TaskManagementDbContext -Name "MigrationName" -OutputDir "Data/Migrations"
 Update-Database
 ```

-# Running Database Migrations From CLI
+# Script Migrations
-From a terminal run:

 ```
-dotnet ef migrations add <MigrationName>
-dotnet ef database update
+Script-Migration -Context TaskManagementDbContext
 ```